September 9, 2018

 Who could this Sean Ellis be?

-Eyes dart down the column, looking for identifying features.
+My eyes dart down the column, looking for identifying features.
 “21, of Dorchester.”
 Omigod!
 Same age as Mark.
 Could this convicted cop killer be that polite, painfully shy Sean Ellis?
 That impeccably clean Sean Ellis, with a mother’s love and hopes so evident in his crisply ironed shirts?

 By now the young visage looks familiar.
 Nausea rises as the truth sinks in.
 The two Sean Ellises are one and the same.